chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 TCP 9631 - This allows the Habitat API to be reachable from services on all backend nodes

-# Logs and services health check
+# Logs and service health check

 ## Commands to check logs